Automate OpenAPI updates

 Stainless aims to make every part of shipping SDKs as painless as possible for developers.
 Here's how code flows from your repository to your end users.

-Push-only updates
+Push updates

-After setting up the action, pushes to your GitHub repository that update the OpenAPI spec will build your SDKs.
+After setting up the action, pushes to your repository that update the OpenAPI spec will build your SDKs.

-See our example workflow under the Build Stainless SDKs GitHub action.
+For setup instructions and more details, see the Build Stainless SDKs GitHub action.

 Option 2: Set up URL polling for your project